justsml/dans-blog/content/posts/2017-05-10--pitfalls-in-promise-docs/index.md

 title:  "Pitfalls in Promise Docs"
 subTitle: Avoiding issues from popular docs
 date: 2017-05-10
-modified: 2018-09-24
+modified: 2018-09-29
 category: promises
-tags: [programming, patterns, source code, functional river]
+tags: [programming, patterns, promises, functional river]
 cover: craig-whitehead-433328-unsplash.jpg
 ---

-# Spotting Promise Anti-Patterns

-## In google search results, and popular libraries
+> Spotting Promise Anti-Patterns in google search results, and popular libraries.

 ![craig-whitehead-433328-unsplash.jpg](craig-whitehead-433328-unsplash.jpg)

-Let me start with a confession: I'm guilty of writing the same anti-patterns I criticize below, as I'm sure many JS developers are as well.
+Let me start with a confession: I'm guilty of writing the same 'anti-patterns' I criticize below, as I'm sure many JS developers are as well.
 Nothing I've laid out is meant to be personal or even directed at the original authors.
 I'm merely doing a code review on common patterns - I hope to pass along an understanding of my priorities & critical thinking processes.

 > Hopefully you will be able to spot the warning signs of bad Promises after groking this project.